-An absence (e.g. an out of town business trip or personal vacation) does not excuse the student from the responsibility of completing assignments by due date; the expectation is that internet access is available.
+Students are expected to attend class.
+Attendance in an online class is accomplished by "logging in" to the Blackboard site regularly, if not daily.
+An absence (e.g., an out of town business trip or a personal vacation) does not excuse the student from the responsibility of completing assignments on time; the expectation is that internet access is available.
 Exam, quiz and assignment dates will not be modified to accommodate travel.